 9. Oil-based dressings:

-One way to do that is by putting aside those store-bought creamy salad dressings (they’re full of chemicals, anyway) and mixing up your own with brain-friendly olive oil, vinegar and your favorite herbs and spices.
+The easiest way to do that is by putting aside those store-bought creamy salad dressings (they’re full of chemicals, anyway) and mixing up your own with brain-friendly olive oil, vinegar and your favorite herbs and spices.

 Not only is it better for you, it will taste better, too!